Share this post

 Currently, the cross-border payments sector stands at $160 trillion annually but is projected to increase significantly to $250 trillion by 2030, according to Payall CEO Gary Palmer.

-However, while most transfers are facilitated through financial institutions, Swift membership has been declining.
-Only a small fraction of banks worldwide actually offer cross-border payment services to their customers.
+While most transfers are facilitated through financial institutions, only a small fraction of banks worldwide actually offer cross-border payment services to their customers.
 The availability of correspondent banks to provide liquidity and processing is also shrinking.
 This is having a profound knock-on effect on firms operating across jurisdictions.

 Palmer believes this is because “the economics don’t work”.
 In his view, deal terms with correspondent banks and the overhead at the originator to support risk management, compliance tasks and customer inquiries make the product unprofitable.